k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 <web>

-You can create a new web service either from the Fabric menu at the top menu bar or from the project tree.
+You can create a new web service from either the Fabric menu at the top menu bar or the project tree.

 When initiated from the Fabric menu: